Date of Award:

 Developers often search for sample code snippets that describe how to use the library.
 This thesis describes the design and implementation of JAGE, which allows software developers to use an English sentence to generate helpful code snippets in Java.
 This thesis also discusses the related concepts in natural-language processing including ontology, Wordnet, and object-orientation in the area of automatic code snippet generation.

 Vijyapurpu, Chandra Sekhar, "Java API-Aware Code Generation Engine: A Prototype" (2012).
 All Graduate Theses and Dissertations.
-Paper 1198.
+1198.